leminhviett/Backend-Undergrad/DB-Fundamental/DBMS Cornell FCC.md

         -   2 types of implementation:

             -   B-tree

-                -   Content of inner node: store search key and reference to page containing search keys which are greater than its key
+                -   Content of inner node: store search key and reference to page containing search keys which are greater/smaller than its key
                 -   Content of leaf node: store search key and real physical address/ or the real data of that search key
                 -   This implementation can be used for both equality or inequality queries (== or >, <, >=, <=)

             -   Hash index
                 -   Only useful for equality conditions
                     -   Static hashing
                     -   Extendible hashing: use more bit of hashed value in case of overflow
                     -   Linear hashing

 # 3. Transaction